Skip to main content

 The spread in front of Priyambada made her look a bit wide-eyed at it.
 How was she supposed to eat all of that?
 Maharani Trinayani Devi smiled.
 “Just taste a bit of everything.
 It’s tradition.”

-“Oh did you know this is my elder brother’s plate?”
+“Oh, did you know this is my elder brother’s plate?”
 Nayantara interrupted her first morsel.
 “It’s a tradition that newlyweds eat from the same plate.”

 “He seems to have left more food on his plate than he usually does.”
 Rani Ratnawati almost taunted.

 “He knows the tradition.”
-Trinayani Devi smiled “He will not let her stay hungry.
+Trinayani Devi smiled, “He will not let her stay hungry.
 After all, the same quantity needs to be shared.”
 Priyambada wanted to speak her mind.
 How pathetic a tradition was this?
 She was supposed to live at his mercy and on his leftovers?
 Back home in Neelambargarh, her parents ate together.
 Here, the women waited for the men to finish and had a separate eating area for themselves.
 Things were so different.
 But Priyambada knew any word from her mouth could cause her own life to be in danger.
 She kept quiet.

 After dinner, she was sitting in the private garden as the noble ladies flocked around her to celebrate once again.
 Priyambada wondered why Suryapalians celebrated more than they worked.
-Mandakini Devi walked up to her in the crowd prompting her to get up from her seat.
+Mandakini Devi walked up to her in the crowd, prompting her to get up from her seat.
 “I haven’t been particularly nice to you in the beginning.”
-She smiled politely as Priyambada looked up “But ever since I heard how you saved the queen I think I owe you an apology.”
+She smiled politely as Priyambada looked up “But ever since I heard how you saved the queen, I think I owe you an apology.”

 “You don’t need to…” Priyambada stopped as Mandakini took a plate of sweets from the maid and held one to her lips.
 “Here, have some.
 It will make me feel you forgave my behaviour.”
-Naive as she was, Priyambada took a bite from the sweet Mandakini had sedated.
-Mandakini had gathered that the only way Priyambada would be submissive to the prince was if she wasn’t in her senses.
-She knew quite well that neither the queen nor her brother would approve of such treachery but she was sure if Priyambada did manage to conceive that night, they would be happy to overlook her actions.
+Naive as she was, Priyambada took a bite from the sweet that Mandakini had sedated.
+Mandakini had gathered that the only way Priyambada would be submissive to the prince was if she weren’t in her senses.
+She knew quite well that neither the queen nor her brother would approve of such treachery, but she was sure that if Priyambada did manage to conceive that night, they would be happy to overlook her actions.
 Mandakini then wanted to lead her to her wedding chambers.

 Ishaan Dev was unsure of what was happening.
 It would be rude of him not to show up and aid the gossip mongers of the palace, especially after what Trinayani Devi told him about expectations from him from the political angle of things to go in his favour.
-But if he did show up Priyambada would end her cooperation with a misunderstanding.
-On one hand, was his mother and aunt, pushing him towards the closed doors of the chamber, while on the other hand, he wished he didn’t have to do this.
+But if he did show up, Priyambada would end her cooperation with a misunderstanding.
+On one hand, there was his mother and aunt, pushing him towards the closed doors of the chamber, while on the other hand, he wished he didn’t have to do this.
 A messenger intercepted him on the way to the chamber.

 “Any messages to return, Sire?”
 The messenger asked softly.
 He shook his head.

 Ishaan Dev pushed open the door of Priyambada’s chamber as a thousand thoughts ran through his mind.
 He was angry, agitated and frustrated.
 Whatever had happened in his life was because of her.
 How could he let her go so easily without any implications?
 He stopped at the sight of the decorated room and remembered his apology for manhandling her.
 He knew better.
 He should stop, turn away and leave before he did something he would regret to her.
 But his rage took the better of him.
-He walked inside fiercely and overturned a vase jolting Priyambada.
-She stared at him almost amused.
+He walked inside fiercely and overturned a vase, jolting Priyambada.
+She stared at him, almost amused.
 Ishaan Dev didn’t expect that.

 “Look!”
-She said jumping up from her position and almost clapping in joy “Stars!”
+She said, jumping up from her position and almost clapping in joy, “Stars!”
 She pointed up at the chandelier.
 Ishaan Dev stopped with a confused frown.

 “What?”